sslcommerz/SSLCommerz-Woocommerce/README.md

 ### What is SSLCommerz?
 > SSLCOMMERZ is the first payment gateway in Bangladesh opening doors for merchants to receive payments on the internet via their online stores.

 ### What is a Payment Gateway?
 > Payment Gateway is a service that allows merchant to accept secure credit card transactions online.
 It essentially connects a merchant website to a transaction processor like bank to take payment from a customer for an order.

 ## Contributors
+> Prabal Mallick,
+> Md.
+Rakibul Islam,
 > C.M.
-Sayedur Rahman,
+Sayedur Rahman
-> JM Redwan,
-> Prabal Mallick,
-> Rakibul Islam